geringverdien/webfishing-video-player/README.md

 `save` - create a save state (must be done after saving ingame!)

-`abort` - stops the emulator and deletes the canvases, use the trashcan button in the finapse internal ui to fully clear the script "cache"
+`abort` - stops the emulator, deletes the canvases and deletes the GDScript

 `speed [integer]` - change emulation speed

 `holdtime [integer]` - change the button hold duration, 10 is default

 `clear` - clears the controller and screen canvas. mainly used for debugging

+`chalksmod [true/false/on/off]` - toggles the [Chalks mod](https://thunderstore.io/c/webfishing/p/hostileonion/chalks/) extended color palette

+`colorthreshold [integer]` - changes the accepted distance between colors to be accepted, 4000 is default